dmhernandez2525/DRY_Dry/src/docs/contributing/cli.md

 `/dry/src/animations/index.js`

-So if we wherer say adding a Checkbox component you would add
+So if we were adding a Checkbox component, you would add:

 ```jsx
 `/dry/src/components/index.js`